BALI GATHERING 2025

 Please make sure your belongings (sunglasses etc) are secure around the monkeys

-• Bali is served by the ‘Ngurah Rai’ International Airport, which is located in the southern part of the island near Denpasar.
-This is the main airport for international and domestic flights.
+Bali is served by the ‘Ngurah Rai’ International Airport, which is located in the southern part of the island near Denpasar, the main city.
+This is the only airport for international and domestic flights.

 Google Map link https://maps.app.goo.gl/oDUNhqk2P7v9cDF46